kubedb/docs/docs/guides/mssqlserver/failover/guide.md

 The pod having `kubedb.com/role=primary` is the primary and `kubedb.com/role=secondary` are the secondaries.

-Lets create a table in the primary.
+Let's create a table in the primary.

 ```shell
 # find the primary pod